3

 For example, painting equipment - 2211 produce(s) - paintings (visual works).
 However, do not link the general term painting equipment to specific types of paintings (e.g., do not link the general painting equipment to the specific oil paintings (visual works)).

 Avoid making associative relationships between Guide Terms.
-Such relationships may be made when this is the most efficient or only way to make the link; however, we endeavor to avoid it.
-If you feel you need to make such a relationship involving a Guide Term, please consult your supervisor.
+However, such relationships may be made when this is the most efficient or only way to make the link.

 [for "airfields"]